mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/intro/ligo-intro.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-### Ligo, a SmartContract Language built for Tezos
+### Ligo, a SmartContract Language built for Mavryk

-LIGO is a programming language for writing [smart contracts](https://opentezos.com/tezos-basics/smart-contracts), compiling in [Michelson](https://opentezos.com/michelson) and deployable on [Tezos blockchain](https://tezos.com/).
+LIGO is a programming language for writing [smart contracts](https://opentezos.com/tezos-basics/smart-contracts), compiling in [Michelson](https://opentezos.com/michelson) and deployable on [Mavryk blockchain](https://tezos.com/).

 Our hope is to have a simple, strongly typed language with a low footprint.
 Most useful smart contracts can express their core functionality in under a